venkatesh73/fullstack-test/README.md

 ### Instructions
-The idea is to create a process that that will extract the data and analyse it to report inside trading.
+The idea is to create a process that that will extract the data from the **sec.gov** and **edgar** and analyse it to report inside trading.

 The criteria to select the companies is up to you!
 You can find a list of public tickers in the links below.